devsort/OmniChat-AI/README.md

 ## Hosted Quickstart

-Follow these instructions to deploy your Chatbot UI instance to the cloud.
+Follow these instructions to deploy your OmniChat-AI instance to the cloud.

 ### 1. Local setup first